What is Cutlery

 requirements of different styles of catering operations.
 The success of the catering business undoubtedly depends on the availability of service equipment.
 The menu forms the basis for identifying the requirement of service equipment.

-Though different types of service equipment may be procured for dishes and drinks offered for sale, using multipurpose equipment not only serves money but also reduces storage space and maintenance cost.
+Though different types of service equipment may be procured for dishes and drinks offered for sale, using multipurpose equipment not only serves money but also reduces storage space and maintenance costs.

 Frequently used holloware items, such as sugar bowls, sauce boats, ashtrays, straw holders, and so on, should be stored on shelves at a convenient height for better handling.